 My husband is very particular about words and phrases.

-Actually we both are.
-We care about what we allow to come out of our months.
+Actually, we both are.
+We care about what comes out of our months.

 Why we try to watch our words